-ESA PR 48-2001.
-The European Space Agency's TEACH SPACE 2001 Education Conference has become even more attractive for Europe's teachers.
-The first International Space Station Conference in Europe for teachers will be held between Friday 26 and Sunday 28 October at the European Space Agency's ESTEC centre in Noordwijk in the Netherlands.
+The first International Space Station Conference in Europe for teachers, TEACH SPACE 2001, starts today at the European Space Agency's ESTEC centre in Noordwijk in The Netherlands.

-Teachers in every discipline are invited to come and exchange practical ideas on how the International Space Station -- the largest international project of all time - can inspire their students.
+For three days, teachers in every discipline will exchange practical ideas on how the International Space Station - the largest international project of all time - can inspire their students.
 Once completed, the 450-tonne ISS will have more than 1200 cubic metres of pressurised space - enough room for seven crew and a vast array of scientific experiments orbiting around 400 km above the Earth.

 TEACH SPACE 2001 is designed to help European teachers use the ISS as a classroom resource, linking their students to the excitement and inspiration of the high frontier - where European technology is already making a vital contribution.
 The children of today are future scientists, engineers and space explorers.
 With the number of students studying sciences decreasing at a steady rate it is crucial that young people are inspired and motivated to become more involved in these fields and TEACH SPACE 2001 can help teachers do just that.